The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Excursion probability

-where $\E\{\varphi(A_u)\}$ is the mean Euler characteristic of $A_u$ formulated in Theorem \ref{Thm:MEC}. \end{theorem}
+where $\E\{\varphi(A_u)\}$ is the mean Euler characteristic of $A_u$ formulated in Theorem~\ref{Thm:MEC}. \end{theorem}

-The main idea for the proof of Theorem \ref{Thm:MEC approximation 2} comes from Aza\"is and Delmas (2002) [especially Theorem 4].
-Before showing the proof, we list the following two lemmas whose proofs are given in the Appendix. \begin{lemma} Under $({\bf H}2)$, there exists a constant $\alpha_0 >0$ such that
+The main idea for the proof of Theorem~\ref{Thm:MEC approximation 2} comes from Aza\"is and Delmas (\citeyear{AD02}) (especially their Theorem~4).
+Before showing the proof, we list the following two lemmas whose proofs are given in the \hyperref[app]{Appendix}.